CodeScop/Oge-Mai-Field-Guide/dustquestssummary.md

 - **Location:** Mama Tree
 - **Quest Path Route:** (open via MT MQ 4/ Aid To An Elder) • MT Tinkering With Leafsung (1/5) • MT Inking By Number (2/5) • MT Inking of Dust (3/5) • **Thinking of Ink (4/5)** • MT The Invisible Ink (5/5)

-### Those Nightly Terrors - Shrine TFA

-- **Location:** Shrine of Ages
-- **Unlocked by:** Desert Expedition Trail: Ruins Tunnel Locked On, and Wardrobe: Terror From Above Shrine Bracelet

 ### Time of Reflection - HuntS1